neo-ngd/LogPlugin/README.md

 [LogMonitor](https://github.com/neo-ngd/LogMonitor) is the website to view realtime logs.

 ## prepation
-set up a backend server based on http protocol, follow this [LogServer](https://github.com/neo-ngd/LogServer) so you can get a url: http://LogServer:port
+set up a backend server based on http protocol, follow [LogServer](https://github.com/neo-ngd/LogServer) and [LogMonitor](https://github.com/neo-ngd/LogMonitor), so you can get a url: http://LogServer:port.
+(LogMonitor can be in the same server as LogServer)

 ### build
 1. clone this repository